Blazing Hot Wok

 Monday, July 9, 2007

 Would you believe we didn’t eat pie when I was a kid?
 It’s true.
-Mom certainly never baked one and us kids never missed them.
+Mom certainly never baked one and we never missed them.
 Even as a young adult, I was not a pie eater.
 Then one day...poof...I decided I wanted to bake a blueberry pie.
-Luckily the recipe I found way back when is a good one.
+Luckily the recipe I found way back when was a good one.
 I never use any other recipe.
-I think it’s a Martha Stewart recipe from the time she was at Food Network.
-It works with just about any berry, and it’s not overly sweet.
+I think it’s from Martha Stewart, from the time she was at Food Network.
+It works with just about any berry or combination of berries, and it’s not overly sweet.

 Berry Pie